 Damage to Pistons, Head Glands, Removable Mounts, And Bushings

-These repairs can be more economical if they are limited to replacing one or two of the components on an assembly.
-If all of these components need replacing to bring the assembly back to its normal condition, then complete cylinder replacement is usually the best option.
+These repairs are often more economical when they involve replacing only one or two components in the assembly.
+When all of these components must be replaced to restore normal operation, complete cylinder replacement is usually the best option.

 Looking for Oil Leaks in Your Hydraulic Cylinder

 Oil leaks are another common cause of hydraulic cylinder failure.
-Once you determine the exact leak point, you can begin diagnosing the cause of the leak.
+Once you identify the exact leak point, you can begin diagnosing the source of the problem.

-In most mobile welded style cylinders, the seals that contain oil from the atmosphere are limited to the head gland of the assembly.
-In a typical one-piece cylinder head gland, you have two seals: A static seal around the outside diameter of the gland, and a dynamic seal designed to seal against the moving surface of the cylinder rod.
+In most mobile welded-style cylinders, the seals that keep oil from escaping to the atmosphere sit in the head gland of the assembly.
+A typical one-piece cylinder head gland uses two seals: a static seal around the outside diameter of the gland and a dynamic seal that seals against the moving surface of the cylinder rod.

-Static seal failures are not very common in the field but could result from exceeding manufacturer pressure or temperature ratings.
-This type of leak failure appears either around the OD of the head gland where the gland meets the ID or on the face of the cylinder barrel.
-Teardown of the assembly and inspection of the static seal will help identify if your hydraulic cylinder failure was temperature or pressure-related.
+Static seal failures are uncommon in the field but may occur if the cylinder operates beyond the manufacturer’s pressure or temperature ratings.
+This type of leak usually appears around the OD of the head gland where it meets the ID, or on the face of the cylinder barrel.
+Disassembling the assembly and inspecting the static seal will help you determine whether temperature or pressure caused the failure.

-Dynamic seal failure is more common due to the possibility of contamination ingress from the moving rod.
-There is also the potential of a compromised rod surface to pass over the seal’s lip and damage it.
-Removing and inspecting the dynamic seal should indicate which type of leak occurred by the markings left on the seal and where you see the damage.
+Dynamic seal failure occurs more frequently because contamination can enter along the moving rod.
+A damaged rod surface can also pass over the seal lip and cut or deform it.
+Removing and inspecting the dynamic seal should reveal the type of leak based on the markings on the seal and the location of the damage.

 Hydraulic Cylinder Replacement in Complex Assemblies